 I would advise getting some live plants for your tank just because it really adds to the ecosystem setup of the tank.
 Waste from food and turtle waste create ammonia in the water which decreases the oxygen levels in the water.
 Live plants consume carbon monoxide and turn it into pure oxygen.
 Your pets in the water aquarium will be much happier then they would with fake plants.

 There are different designs and Setups as far as turtle docks go.
 No matter what though… you need one!
 Turtles need to be able to crawl out of the water and get some air and dry off.
 Along with a dock setup for your turtle, comes a heat lamp that gives off UV rays.

 The question comes up all the time if turtles need filters for their water.
 I highly advise using a filter just because the cleaner water gives your turtle a more healthy habitat to thrive in.
 Dirty waters can kill any aquarium species very fast.
 When buying a filter, always buy around 3-4 times the amount of water volume your aquarium actually is.
 Example, if your tank is 20 gallons ..
 You should buy a filter designed for 40 gallons.
-This will make your water so much cleaner and save you hours of time cleaning the water by hand.
+This will make your water more clean and save you hours of time cleaning the water by hand in your fish aquarium.

 A heater is needed for the water inside your aquarium.
 The water should be between 75-80 degrees Fahrenheit.
 Some think that turtles don’t need the water that warm but I would advise a heater just to make sure the levels don’t get too cold.
 Also, be aware of a heater that is not fully submersed under water.
 Sometimes they crack when not fully submersed under water.